foundry-rs/book/src/forge/working-on-an-existing-project.md

 $ cd forge-std
 ```

 Notice that we clone with the `--recursive` flag.
 This automatically pulls git submodules (which we use as dependencies) as well in case there are any.
+Alternatively, run `forge update` after cloning to fetch dependencies.

 To build, use `forge build`: